hn5092/KAP-manual/en/model/cube/cuboid_pruning.en.md

 This is a sprouting graph of cuboid which has 7 dimensions and some details are hiden in order to help users understand.

-When MDC = 4, the cuboid which has over 4 dimensions will be pruned, such as ABCDEF, ABCDEG, ABCDE ,and ABCDF.
+When MDC = 4, the cuboid which has over 4 dimensions will be pruned, such as ABCDEF, ABCDEG, ABCDE, and ABCDF.

 When MDC = 3, the cuboid which has over 4 dimensions will be pruned, such as ABCDEF, ABCDEG, ABCD, and ABCE.

-cuboids containing more than 4 dimensions are ignored

 Considering the performance in cube build, the base cuboid and *some cuboid* will not be pruned although their dimensions are greater than MDC.
 For example, cuboid ABCEF is likely to be left.
 Meanwhile, a group of joint dimension or hierarchy dimension and mandatory dimensions need to be considered when using the MDC tool.